AI Converges on Life Science

 How Will It Help Medical Professionals of the Future?

 This post is the first in a series about the impact of Artificial Intelligence is having in our world.
-For each, we asked a GLG Council Member to share insight from their unique perspective.
+For each, we asked a GLG Network Member to share insight from their unique perspective.
 Here, Matthew Lungren, MD MPH, Associate Director of the Stanford Center for Artificial Intelligence in Medicine and Imaging, writes about how AI is transforming medicine, specifically radiology.